Grenosaurus/Chatbot/README.md

 ## Execution

-For converting the data document which will be later used for Fine-Tuning the LLM model, can be executed with the following command:
+Converting the data document which will be later used for Fine-Tuning the LLM model, can be executed with the following command:

 ```
 python llamaTraining.py